heyjunebug/personal-website/content/blog/2023/10/03-color-is-distracting.md

 <!-- excerpt -->

+At a recent lunch with a client, we noticed a funny thing: Everyone was wearing shades of black and white.
+One person—the youngest of us—was wearing green.
+Someone said it was easy—no matching required.
+Another said you could never go wrong with black or white—they are timeless.

-I rarely wear color, why would I design my *personal* site with color?
+I’ve been thinking lately: I rarely wear color, why would I use color on my *personal* site?